akriegman/aaron.kriegman.net/content/blog/struck.md

 programming language descended from C. This situation came up for me in a project I was working on, except the expression I needed to use twice was even bigger, and I ended up assigning it to a variable.
-But the cost of hoisting an expression into a variable is more than just cursor jumping.
-You also have to think of a name for that variable.
+But the cost of hoisting an expression into a variable is more than just cursor jumping, because you also have to think of a name for that variable.
 Again, if the variable is meaningful this isn't so hard and is probably a good investment, but in most cases the expression is not something we want to necessarily assign meaning to.
 If we name it `theres_a_nan`, then maybe we're not making it clear why that matters.
 So maybe we call it `something_went_wrong`, but then we still have to worry if